Sunday, 25 March 2012

 The Art of Living

 A free human soul is capable of so many great things once it acknowledges its destined potential.
 Someone once said that life is like a roller coaster, it has its ups and downs but it’s our choice to scream or enjoy the ride.
 I’m not trying to reflect a fairyland unrealistic view here, and I know that life throws at us unexpected slippery slopes.
 As I also know of the contagious defeatists living amongst us who are too good in just being themselves.
-But, I totally believe that the obstacles we face are essential for our internal growth and we do need their existence in our lives to be able to feel capable and free by overcoming them.
+But in truth, the obstacles we face are essential for our internal growth and we do need their existence in our lives to be able to feel capable and free by overcoming them.

 Choosing to deal with problems constantly allows our self-esteem and self-confidence to develop as we keep striving throughout our existence.
 We end up stronger, wiser and with some experience to pass on, and all this shape the person that we are.
 Shielded and reminded by some scars, making mistakes becomes a positive happening and always a new chance to learn.
 I see it as an essential part of the growing process which leads us to a fair assessment of our own self-worth.